gleisonsdm/DawnCC-Compiler/README.md

     0 : Annotate with default pragmas (OpenACC).

-- op4 => Write tests to disambiguate pointers.
+- op4 => Determines if the tool should insert pointer disambiguation checks.

     true : Annotate tests.

     false : Do not annotate tests.

-- op5 => Try to do memory coalescing to avoid data transference.
+- op5 => Attempt to coalesce redundant memory copy directives.

     true : Try to use regions to do the coalescing.

     false : Do not use memory coalescing.

-- op6 => Try to use loop invariant code motion, to avoid alias impact.
+- op6 => Try to use loop invariant code motion, to minimize aliasing.

-    true : Uses licm in Pointer Range Analysis, case necessary.
+    true : Uses licm in Pointer Range Analysis.

     false : Do not use Pointer Range Analysis with licm.

-- op7 => Try to rebuild regions, and analyze each new region defined.
+- op7 => Attempt to reconstruct program regions, to find more coalescing opportunities..

     true : Try to rewrite regions.

-    false : Use just the regions available in the IR.
+    false : Use only the regions available in LLVM IR.